DamianSuess/Learn.PrismLibrary/Ex7-Prism-BarcodeScanner/ReadMe.md

-# Ex7Prism.BarcodeScanner
+# Example using Prism.Forms with Barcode Scanner

+This is an example using Prism Barcode scanner with Prism.Forms and a but of other goodies.

+### What In The Box?!
-This project was created using the Prism QuickStart Templates by Dan Siegel.
-Be sure to follow Dan on Twitter @DanJSiegel.
+This project was created using the Prism QuickStart Templates.

+It contains:
+* Prism Barcode Scanner
+* Prism.Forms
+* Xamarin.Forms
+* i18n - internationalization
+* Splash screen with delayed loading spinner

 ## Developer Notes

 This Project uses Mobile.BuildTools to inject sensitive variables at build time.
 After cloning this repository you will need to make sure that you have taken some time to do some basic setup in your environment prior to building.